Skip to content

 Last 30,000 characters

-Since the system needs to retain a certain number of recent task records for each task source, when there are many configured sync APIs (Old Version: Authorized Links), scheduled tasks (Old Version: Auto-trigger Configurations), etc., they may occupy a large amount of MySQL storage space.
+Since the system needs to retain a certain number of the latest task records for each task source, when there are a large number of configured Sync APIs (Legacy: Auth Links), Cron Jobs (Legacy: Auto Trigger Configs), etc., it may occupy a significant amount of MySQL storage space.

 Disabling local function task records can significantly reduce MySQL storage pressure.

-You can refer to Deployment and Maintenance / System Metrics and Task Records / Disable Local Function Task Records to disable "Local Function Task Records" and alleviate MySQL storage pressure.
+You can refer to the Deployment and Maintenance Guide / System Metrics and Task Records / Disable Local Function Task Records to disable "Local Function Task Records" and alleviate MySQL storage pressure.